ERM vs GRC: What’s the Difference?

 The traditional approach involves classifying GRC components as their own sets of processes.
 Naturally, this means each component –risk, compliance, and each governance function, such as audit, IT security, and policy management – is treated as its own silo, with its own practitioners, subject-matter experts, and managers.

-Enterprise risk management, or ERM, is a business discipline that shares the same end goal as GRC: the continued achievement of the host organization’s objectives.
+Enterprise risk management, or ERM, is a business discipline that shares the same end goal as GRC: the continued achievement of the organization’s objectives.
 ERM’s main distinction from GRC is the fact that it “encompasses all areas of organizational exposure to risk (financial, operational, reporting, compliance, governance, strategic, reputational, etc.),” according to the Risk Management Society.

 Enterprise risk management addresses every function, including governance and compliance, and boils it down to a common framework approach.
 This common framework includes the identification and assessment of a series of goals, requirements, and root-cause risks, which are the common denominator of every organizational silo.
 It then helps document mitigation strategies and lets the user monitor their effectiveness.
 By doing this, ERM programs encourage the development of an enterprise-wide risk culture.